daa84/neovim-gtk/README.md

 ```
 # Install
 ## Ubuntu snap package
+Not usable for now due to some limitation!

 This package also includes neovim, so neovim not needed and if present in system - not used.
 Install command:
 ```
 sudo snap install nvim-gtk --channel=candidate